crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 I chose to answer the following question:\
 Why are the optimal points for an $N$ order Gaussian quadrature the zeros of $P_N$?

-My work closely followes the PDF AM205: Gaussian quadrature in my sources (Note: I also included a PDF of my original writing before I turned it into the following markdown).
+My work closely follows the PDF AM205: Gaussian quadrature in my sources (Note: I also included a PDF of my original writing before I turned it into the following markdown).
 Let us start by defining a generic orthogonal polynomial set (not Legendre yet!) such that the inner product takes the form
 ```math
 &ltp,q&gt = \int_a^b p(x)q(x)w(x)\,dx
 ```